Dave196/Shopping-Cart/README.md

 Main.py, Cart.py and optionally test_cart.py should be downloaded and placed in the same directory.

 ## Testing
 Unit testing was conducted using the pytest framework.
 The tests were coded in test_cart.py.
-The main focus of the testing was to ensure the methods in the Cart.py class worked with a range of scenarios.
+The main focus of these tests was to ensure that the methods in the Cart.py class worked under a range of scenarios.

 ![This is an image](test.png)